Code-Institute-Submissions/WaseemRabah-project1/README.md

 ![Main Font](documentation/cairo.png)

 - Cairo Google Font was used as the main font of the website in order to increase readability of the content on the pages.

+### Wireframes

+#### Mobile devices

+---

+## Testing

+In order to confirm the correct functionality, responsiveness, and appearance:

++ The website was tested on the following browsers: Chrome, Firefox, Edge.

+    - Chrome:

+    - FireFox:

+    - Edge: